liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 * Quick recap of Study Day Stories
 * "it is a mixture of solutions and what we want to have"

+# Goal: What does Lisk Center want to be able to do?**
+Lisk Center Utrecht would like to be able to provide digital identities an LCU Member attestation and manage these attestations.

 # User Stories

 ### Dimensions
 * Identity
 * Attestation / attributes / Verifiable Credentials